ivyieng/final/README.md

 **Map filter parameters** - The map on Scene 5-1 shows all the US airports by default.
 The 3 parameters by levels of delay controlled by checkboxes can let users multiselect or deselect to filter the airports on the map.

 ## Triggers
-**Slide navigation controls** - The navigation can be controlled by keyboard arrow keys or by pressing the "<" and ">" button in the bottom right corner of each slide.
+**Slide navigation controls** - The navigation can be controlled by keyboard arrow keys or by pressing the "<", ">" and "v" button in the bottom right corner of each slide.

 **Tooltips** - The tooltips in all the charts are triggered by mouseover event on chart elements.

-**Bar chart selection** - The 2 radio buttons on Scene 2 and 4 allow users to select and view two different set of figures in the bar chart.
+**Bar chart selection** - The 2 radiobuttons on Scene 2 and 4 allow users to select and view two different set of figures in the bar chart.

 **Map filter** - The 3 checkboxes on Scene 5-1 allow users to filter the airports by 3 levels of delay.

-**Button and hyperlinks** - The button and hyperlinks in the opening and closing scenes
+**Button and hyperlinks** - The button and hyperlinks in the opening and closing scenes.

 ## User Interface Events
-**Mouse click** - User interacts by clicking on buttons, hyperlinks, slide navigation controls, check boxes, radio buttons
+**Mouse click** - User interacts by clicking on buttons, hyperlinks, slide navigation controls, check boxes, radiobuttons.

-**Mouse hover** - User triggers tooltips on chart elements by mouse over events
+**Mouse hover** - User triggers tooltips on chart elements by mouseover events

 ## Credits